 Visitors and residents alike are fond of Lummi Island because of its bucolic, peaceful setting.
 Life on Lummi moves at a slower pace, with islanders feeling an intimate connection with each other and the natural world that enriches the everyday island experience.
 Residents are less inclined to worry about locking doors, walking after dark, or keeping track of their children's every move.
 Community spirit abounds; friends and neighbors organize the delivery of evening meals for those recovering from illness or the stresses of settling in with a new baby.
+We’re also the only San Juan island with easy access via a short ferry trip to the mainland and urban services, which is one of the main reasons Lummi can remain as commercially undeveloped as it is.
+Here, Mother Nature is at her best with spectacular water and island views, an abundance of seabirds, eagles, herons, and even passing pods of Orca whales.

 Read on to learn more about what to find on Lummi Island including things to do, where to eat, accommodations, and other information about our island community.